Dentures West Palm Beach

 Are Implant Dentures More Expensive?

 As noted above, implant dentures do indeed tend to cost more.
-However, they can actually be the best choice for your budget in the long term.
+However, they can be the best choice for your budget in the long term.
 Dental implants often have lifespans of more than 30 years, which means you’re less likely to need to replace them.
 Also, implant dentures have several priceless benefits, such as the improved confidence that comes from knowing your smile won’t slip.

 Does Dental Insurance Cover Dentures?